-In late Spring of 2022, we took on the enormous challenge of hiking from the East coast to the West coast of England in one week, via the Hadrian’s Wall Path.
-Unbeknownst to us, by hiking the Path in 2022 we were choosing to do so on the 1900th anniversary of the Wall’s creation, making the trip all the more special as we admired the well-preserved Wall sections, monuments and altars along our journey.
-We spent around four weeks planning our trip, mainly using the invaluable resource of Henry Stedman’s book as our main guide.
+Keen for an adventure with the opportunity to push ourselves, we took on the enormous challenge of hiking from the East coast to the West coast of England in one week, via the Hadrian’s Wall Path.
+By hiking the Path in 2022 we were choosing to do so on the 1900th anniversary of the Wall’s creation, making the trip all the more special as we admired the well-preserved Wall sections, monuments and altars along our journey.
+We spent around four weeks planning our trip, mainly using the invaluable resource of Henry Stedman’s Trailblazer book as our main guide.

 One of the most important elements in the planning stages of our trip was booking our accommodation for each day, knowing that we wanted to use B&Bs instead of camping, making it even more crucial to book in our stopping points in advance.
-You may prefer a more ‘wild’ experience of camping instead of staying in B&Bs along the Path, but we can’t say we envied the hikers we passed who were carrying back-breaking amounts of equipment and gear on their shoulders.
-Not to mention that wild camping is technically illegal in this part of the country, and it is not permitted to camp along the Wall itself, meaning you’ll have to add more time to your hike each day to walk further off the Path and find campsites along the way.
+We can’t say we envied the hikers we passed along the Path who were carrying back-breaking amounts of camping gear on their shoulders.
+Wild camping is technically illegal in this part of the country, and it is not permitted to camp along the Wall itself, meaning if you do choose to camp you’ll have to add more time to your hike each day to walk further off the Path and find campsites along the way.

 While we may have pushed ourselves a little too hard on some days in order to reach our resting stop in time, we’re so glad we had our accommodation lined up for each day as finding places to stay along the Wall Path is surprisingly tricky.
 There are a low number of B&Bs, pubs and hotels in some sections, mostly due to the fact that the Path passes through some really rural areas.
 Read on for some of our favourite resting stops, and head to our full itinerary post for more tips and suggestions on where to stay.